oSoWoSo/easybashgui/docs/README.md

 #### Choose items

-Same as menus but allows to choose more than one item to you, it's just elements and the selections will be in the temporally file;
+Same as menus but allows to choose more than one item to you, it's just elements and the selections will be in the temporary file;

 ```bash
 list "+Red" "-Yellow" "+Green"